Raphtildai/drone-detection-api/README.md

 ---

 **Note**: This system is designed for research and educational purposes.
-Always comply with local regulations regarding drone detection and privacy laws.
+Always comply with local regulations regarding drone detection, privacy laws, and airspace regulations.
+Real-time monitoring requires appropriate hardware setup for accurate results.